mmisw/mmiorr-docs/docs/index.md

-**Welcome to ORR User Manual**
+**Welcome to the ORR User Manual**

-!!! note "Please note"

-    Contents are being migrated from [the original site](https://marinemetadata.org/mmiorrusrman) and updated to reflect major changes in the new version (ORR v3).
-    As of May 2017 most of the content has already being updated.
-    Individual pages still under construction have a warning at the top.

-Welcome, and thanks for using the Ontology Registry and Repository (ORR) services.
+Thanks for using the Ontology Registry and Repository (ORR) service.

 This is the User's Manual for the ORR and associated MMI tools and services.
 It applies to all version 3 deployments of the ORR, including the ESIP Community Ontology Repository (COR).